3 April -23 May 2010

-Project Unveiling consists of an installation in the Gymnasium Gallery and an artist book publication.
-The installation contains paintings, sculptures, drawings, blueprints, models, a slideshow and several items from Berwick Museum and Art Gallery.
+Project Unveiling consists of an installation in the Gymnasium Gallery and an artist's book publication.
+The installation contains paintings, sculptures, drawings, blueprints, models, a slideshow and items from Berwick Museum collection.
 It operates in contemporary art context by using mechanisms of archival documentation as well as theatrical methods of delivering a narrative.
 The blueprints of the Rocket MT2010 are developed in collaboration with Pierre Maré Architects.
 Life size model of the rocket is built in collaboration with aircraft engineer Simon Heald.

 As part of the project an artist book 'Unveiling: Rocket MT2010' was published (48 pages, edition of 1000).
 It contains images of Semeiko's work, and texts specially written by Neil Mulholland and JJ Charlesworth.
 It is edited and published in collaboration with Basement Art Projects.
 The story 'Invisible with Light' by Neil Mulholland featured in the book can be read here >